-First contact with European fur traders expanding into the region occurred in the 1700s, and was increased with Alexander Mackenzie's exploration of the Mackenzie River (Deh Cho), and building of trading posts at Fort Simpson and Fort Liard.
 During the 1800s, most Dene families left their nomadic lifestyles and settled into more permanent communities, often close to the trading posts.
 Permanent settlements were established at locations such as Nahanni Butte, Fort Liard, Fort Simpson, Wrigley and Fort Norman.
-Trapping for subsistence became an important part of life for the aboriginal residents of the region.
+Trapping for subsistence became an important part of life for the indigenous residents of the region.

-In the late 1800s, the Mountain Dene of the Nahanni region would travel down the Nahanni River each spring in mooseskin boats to trade the winter take of furs.
-These remarkable boats, based on the Hudson Bay York boats, were up to 20 metres in length.
+In the late 1800s, the Mountain Dene of the Nahanni region who hadn’t settled into permanent communities would travel down the Nahanni River each spring in mooseskin boats to trade the winter take of furs.
+These remarkable boats could be up to 20 metres in length.
 Constructed from six to ten untanned moose hides sewn together and stretched over a spruce pole frame, these boats would transport entire families, their dogs and cargo of furs down the river during high water.
 Upon arrival the boat was dismantled and the hides traded along with the furs.
 Following a visit to the forts, these people would return to the high country with only what they could carry on their pack dogs.